microsoft/AzureProvisioningUsingFunctions/README.md

 	- **DisplayName (Mandatory)** - The DisplayName to assign to the group.
 	- **MailNickname (Mandatory)** - The MailNickname to assign to the group.

-- **AddUserToGroup**: Delete a Azure AD user identified by the UserPrincipalName.
+- **AddUserToGroup**: Add an Azure AD user identified by the UserPrincipalName to a group.
+The function takes the following parameter:
+	- **UserPrincipalName (Mandatory)** - This will be the Identity (using UserPrincipalName) of the user you want to add to the group.
+	- **GroupId (Mandatory)** - This will be the GroupId of the group where the user will be added.

+- **RemoveUserFromGroup**: Remove an Azure AD user identified by the UserPrincipalName to a group.
 The function takes the following parameter:
 	- **UserPrincipalName (Mandatory)** - This will be the Identity (using UserPrincipalName) of the user you want to add to the group.
 	- **GroupId (Mandatory)** - This will be the GroupId of the group where the user will be added.

 ## Setup & Prerequisites
 Using the steps below you will be able to create all prerequisites and resources required by the solution.